hassio-addons/addon-zwave2mqtt/README.md

 - Allow [ESPHome.io][esphome] based ESP devices to directly respond or work with your Z-Wave network.

+This add-on uses the [Zwave2Mqtt][zwave2mqtt] software provided by OpenZWave.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in